xCuri0/MouseToVJoy/README.md

 ## Usage example

-Useful for racing games, created especially for Assetto Corsa to remove traction control that wasgi build into gamee.
+Useful for racing games, created especially for Assetto Corsa to remove traction control that was build into game.
 Some games I tested it with: Assetto Corsa, Live For Speed, Rfactor.

 ## Release History